 take showers instead of baths.

-Learn more at Water Use it Wisely
+Learn more about water conservation at Water Use it Wisely